ashishkatoch/pics-react-api/README.md

 ![alt text](src/preview.png)

 ### Used UnsplashPi
-I have fetched images from the api in the followiong link:
+I have fetched images from the api in the following link:
 (https://unsplash.com/)